basitcodeenv/linux-docs/docs/linux-basics/tar-command.md

 ---
 sidebar_position: 10
-sidebar_label: Tail Command
+sidebar_label: Tar Command
 slug: tar-command-usage-and-examples
 ---
 # How to Use the Tar Command in Linux

 **VPS** &nbsp; Apr 28, 2022 &nbsp; Edward S. &nbsp; 4min Read

-Tar is one of the most widely used [Linux commands](/tutorials/linux-commands) for compression.
+Tar is one of the most widely used [Linux commands](/linux-basics/commands) for compression.
 There are great benefits in using tar, that’s why it’s loved by the pros.
 Here’s all you need to get you started.

 Tar stands for Tape archive and is used to compress a collection of files and folders.